 But imagine a scenario where the sky is the limit.
 I'm sure many of you would work much harder and be much happier if you knew there was a stronger correlation between good work and reward.
 100% of the spoils go to you, instead of only 3% to you and 97% to your company and its overpaid management team.

 Being your own boss is like a short cut to early retirement.
-As someone who went through an identity crisis an an early retiree and an online entrepreneur for the first two years, I can say with absolute certainty the feelings of retiring early and being your own boss are EXACTLY THE SAME.
+As someone who went through an identity crisis an an early retiree and then as a online entrepreneur for the first two years, I can say with absolute certainty the feelings of retiring early and being your own boss are EXACTLY THE SAME.

 Having a family would instantly cure my boredom, but a family takes time to create.
 The next best thing is having Financial Samurai, where I can instantly connect with readers every day.

 Boredom is not the worst feeling in the world.
-But if you've been used to constant stimulation for years, boredom can really change your attitude for the worse.
+But if you've been used to constant stimulation for years thanks to work, boredom can really change your attitude for the worse.
 It's important to keep your mind stimulated during retirement.
 Everybody needs a purpose, no matter how small.

 You Don't Have To Register As An LLC Or S-Corp

 Another stumbling block people have is feeling like they need to register as an LLC or S-Corp to start a legitimate business.
 This isn't true.
 You can simply be a sole proprietor without a business ID number, just your social security number.